majek/fluxcapacitor/README.md

 can fake the time functions, but doesn't affect the runtime of the program.
 Conversely, `fluxcapacitor` will make your program run faster and be 100% CPU constrained.
 It does that by "speeding up" blocking syscalls.
-Faking time is a neccessary side effect.
+Faking time is a necessary side effect.

 Internally,`Fluxcapacitor` uses `ptrace` on syscalls and `LD_PRELOAD`,